✨WHAT IS CULTURE'S OBSESSION WITH AN EASY ENDING RELATIONSHIP? ✨ TALKING CULTURE'S VIEWPOINT OF ROMANTIC RELATIONSHIPS. © RISSI JC

 DISCUSSION | THE CONTROVERSY OF ‘THE LITTLE MERMAID’: CHANGING NOSTALGIA

 If there’s anything pop artists are known for, it’s writing revenge songs or breakup ballads.
-One many consider the best in this is country turned pop star Taylor Swift.
-Swift, a teen artist who rose to fame after her self-titled debut, featuring songs like ‘Tim McGraw’ and ‘Teardrops on my Guitar,’ has also had more than one famous break up.
+One many consider the best in this is pop star Taylor Swift.
+Swift, a teen artist who rose to fame after her self-titled country debut, featuring songs like ‘Tim McGraw’ and ‘Teardrops on my Guitar,’ has also had more than one famous break up.
 The tabloids have covered many of these, but truth is, her fans are also obsessive about her different relationships, breakups and what hidden messages her songs hide.

 The articles frame this in a kind of “rumor” way citing “sources” who say that the couple ended things a few weeks ago without drama.
 One article even frames the end of a relationship saying, “the relationship had just run its course,” quoting a source.